 "All the same Bruce I would like a refund please."

-With that he put the phone down as I heard a loud click in mi ear.
-The only course of action now was another bowl of Bruno.
-My second bowl of Bruno now in ashes, I decided it was time to give Bruce one more opportunity to manifest some integrity.
+With that, he put the phone down as I heard a loud click in mi ear.
+I decided it was time to give Bruce one more opportunity to make it right.
 After dialing his number I waited quite calmly as I listened to the dial tone.